This essay addresses a now widely recognized shortcoming of the triune brain model — its view of emotion.

 Our cerebral cortex further elaborates social emotions into more complex, uniquely human versions.
 But the basic mammalian programs are still in our limbic systems.

 The Cerebral Cortex

 Now what’s this about thinking being emotional?
 It may be hard to believe that the intellect is basically emotional.
-Western philosophical traditions have long separated thinking and emotion, and this view remains deeply ingrained.
+Western philosophical traditions have long separated thinking and emotion, and that view remains deeply ingrained in us.
 Likewise, the traditional view of the brain, outlined in previous essays, separates the limbic “emotional brain” from cognitive functions of the cortex.

 But in recent decades that view has shifted.
 It’s now clear that emotion is an integral part of thinking, and of cerebrocortical functions in general.

 “As the brain evolved, it did not leave emotion…in the lower reaches of the brain but carried [it] into the evolving neural structures, each level adding new dimensions and broadening the original scope in subtle ways.
 If you wish to see emotion in full flower it is to man that you must turn…Emotion plays a role in the highest level of human intellectual achievement.”